bytestoskills/software-engineer-toolbox/technical/coding-with-ai.md

 ## Common Mistakes to Avoid

-Some lessons you learn the hard way.
-Others you can borrow from the guy who already face-planted.
-Here are the classic errors:

 1. **Too vague**\
    "Can you help?" — Help with what?
 Be specific.
 Think “I’m debugging a null pointer in `src/utils/parseUser.ts`” not “Something broke.”